belmead/hugo-blog/content/posts/2024-12-31-video-games.md

 ---
-title: My Life in Gaming
+title: "My Life in Gaming"
-description: All the games I can remember playing.
+description: "All the games I can remember playing."
 date: 2024-12-13
-draft: false
-tags:
-toc: "false"
 ---
 I don't recall at which age I began to game — between six and eight years of age, I reckon — but I've been at this hobby for at least 75% of my life.
 I anticipate this number will only increase as I age.
 Were I a smarter man, I would have compiled a list sooner and kept up with it, but I've always been a poor planner.